CarsonDavis/CarsonDavis.github.io/_posts/2023-11-05-too_many_keys.md

 ## The Magic of Shift
 Think about your keyboard.
 How do you type a capital F?
 Does it have a dedicated key?
 What about the exclamation mark?

-We rarely think of it, but when you hold the shift key, the entire keyboard transforms.
+We rarely consider it, but when you hold the shift key, the entire keyboard transforms.
 Lowercase letters are replaced with uppercase letters, the slash becomes a question mark, the number one becomes an exclamation mark...

 You hold shift, and you get access to a secret hidden layer.
 It's like having a whole other keyboard hidden behind the first one.